pisanorg/yusuf/aws.md

 - Clang tidy: `sudo apt install clang-tidy`

 ### Setting up CMake
 CMake is used for compiling large projects.
 It is also used by CLion.
-A simple CmakeList.txt file follows
+A simple CMakeLists.txt file follows
 ```
 project(hello)